cantbeblank24/iris/README.md

 versions, 3.8.10 worked for us.

-After setting up the environment according to https://github.com/eloialonso/iris we only require that models are downloaded from https://github.com/eloialonso/iris_pretrained_models.
+After setting up the environment according to https://github.com/eloialonso/iris we only require that pretrained models are downloaded from https://github.com/eloialonso/iris_pretrained_models.

 ## Code